EnrichCRM

 By the numbers

-self-reported marks figures stated in docs or commit history that the source brief could not reproduce from the repository alone.
-Everything else is traceable to code.
+self-reported marks figures stated in docs or commit history that the source brief couldn't reproduce from the repository alone.
+Everything else traces back to code.

 - 4.6x: Basis: README comparison of developer-observed runs: Firecrawl + OpenAI at 47.6s and $0.013/contact versus Trafilatura + Gemini at 10.4s and about $0.003/contact.
 The repo tracks CLI cost via --stats, but does not include a benchmark harness for the timing multiple.